 By David Rives

-The Moon is, on average, 239,000 miles from Earth; it’s just over a quarter the size of the Earth, and compared to its host planet it is the largest proportionally of all the other moons in the Solar System.
+- Compared to its host planet it is the largest proportionally of all the other moons in the Solar System

-Unlit areas of the Moon’s surface can reach a shuddering temperature of minus 280 degrees Fahrenheit, while the “sun-lit” daytime portions reach temperatures of up to 260 degrees.
+Unlit areas of the moon’s surface can reach a shuddering temperature of minus 280 degrees Fahrenheit, while the sunlit daytime portions reach temperatures of up to 260 degrees above zero.

-Our Moon occupies an elliptical or oval shaped orbit around the Earth, and it completes one orbit every 27 and one third days.
+Our moon occupies an elliptical or oval-shaped orbit around the earth, and it completes one orbit every 27 and 1/3 days.

 It spins on its axis once each orbit, meaning that we always see the same side.
-In fact, until spacecraft were created to visit the moon, we didn’t even know what the far side looked like, but an occurrence known as “libration” results in the Moon rocking back and forth and it allows us to see a bit more than just half.
+In fact, until spacecraft were created to visit the moon, we didn’t even know what the far side looked like, but an occurrence known as “libration” results in the moon rocking back and forth, allowing us to see a bit more than half.

 I’m David Rives…

 Truly, The Heavens Declare the Glory of God.

 VISIT our official website for tons of free information: http://www.davidrivesministries.org